iTwin/presentation-rules-editor/CONTRIBUTING.md

 ## Optimizing fonts

 Presentation Rules Editor application is configured to request only a subset of `Open Sans` font for the initial page load.
-The rest of the font is downloaded seperately when there is a demand for it.
+The rest of the font is downloaded separately when there is a demand for it.

 The procedure used for generating optimized font subsets is laid out below.
 It assumes that the system has Python 3.7 or later.